-456 RUSSIAN HISTORY (3) Among the major topics covered are pre-Kievan origins; the Kievan state; the Mongol invasion; Muscovite Russia; the establishment of the Romanov dynasty; Imperial Russia; the Rise of the Bolsheviks; the formations of the USSR; World War II; the Cold War and contemporary poet-Communist Russia.
+Among the major topics covered are pre-Kievan origins; the Kievan state; the Mongol invasion; Muscovite Russia; the establishment of the Romanov dynasty; Imperial Russia; the Rise of the Bolsheviks; the formations of the USSR; World War II; the Cold War and contemporary poet-Communist Russia.
 Emphasis will be given to the origins and development of Russian political and cultural institutions.
-Prerequisites: HIS 111 & HIS 112; ENG 112

-460 STUDIES IN AFRICAN HISTORY (3) This course will present an intensive study of Africa.
+HIS 460 STUDIES IN AFRICAN HISTORY

+This course will present an intensive study of Africa.
 Beginning with man's earliest development, this course chronologically covers such topics as early African states, the slave trade, European impact and the African response leading to independence.
 Major figures who contributed to this continent's greatness will be considered.
-Prerequisites: HIS 111 & HIS 112 or HIS 201 & HIS 202; ENG 112

-464 STUDIES IN EAST ASIAN HISTORY (3) Japan, China, Korea and Vietnam are studied from their prehistoric development to the end of the twentieth century, with emphasis placed on their interconnectedness.
+HIS 464 STUDIES IN EAST ASIAN HISTORY

+Japan, China, Korea and Vietnam are studied from their prehistoric development to the end of the twentieth century, with emphasis placed on their interconnectedness.
 Political, philosophical, religious, economic and social traits and systems will be addressed.
-Prerequisites: HIS 111 & HIS 112 or HIS 201 & HIS 202; ENG 112

-472 STUDIES IN LATIN AMERICAN HISTORY (3) This course focuses on the Americas before European contact, from pre-Columbian times to the present, highlighting significant cultural achievements of the Mayas, Aztecs, and Incas, the Columbian exchange, Spanish power in the New World and political, social and economic development in post-independence Latin America.
-Prerequisites: HIS 111 & HIS 112 or HIS 201 & HIS 202; ENG 112
+HIS 472 STUDIES IN LATIN AMERICAN HISTORY

+This course focuses on the Americas before European contact, from pre-Columbian times to the present, highlighting significant cultural achievements of the Mayas, Aztecs, and Incas, the Columbian exchange, Spanish power in the New World and political, social and economic development in post-independence Latin America.

-476 STUDIES IN MIDDLE EASTERN HISTORY (3) This course surveys Middle Eastern History beginning with the rise of Islam and its effects, Ottoman Empire, European influences, the Arab states, Palestine, the creation of Israel and its role in the modern world.
+STUDIES IN MIDDLE EASTERN HISTORY (3 credit hours) HIS 476

+This course surveys Middle Eastern History beginning with the rise of Islam and its effects, Ottoman Empire, European influences, the Arab states, Palestine, the creation of Israel and its role in the modern world.
 Major trends, key personalities and important institutions will be investigated and assessed for their historical significance.
-Prerequisites: HIS 111 & HIS 112 or HIS 201 & HIS 202; ENG 112 will examine the development of the discipline, with emphasis on the analysis of primary sources and methodology, considering classic works and the reasons for studying history.
-A research paper on a particular historiographic topic will be required.
-Prerequisite: History major students of senior standing or permission of instructor